92hackers/big-data-practise/README.md

 * Memory: 16G
 * Disk: 256G SSD

-Big data practise requires more resource, especially large amount of disk, when your practise involved backup, partion, replica and sharding
+Bigger data set requires more resource, especially large amount of disk, when your practise involved backup, partion, replica and sharding